shawnzxiang/pebble-pomodoro/README.md

 This pomodoro app in pebble can:

-- Customize time (work, rest, long rest and long rest frequency)
+- Customize time (work, rest, long rest and long rest frequency) and UIColor for each situation
 - Ability to take a long break after several iterations
 - Shows the time
 - Easily to set the intervals in pebble app